NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems

-In Algorithm~\ref{alg:value-iteration}, the optimal control action at each state is determined by maximizing the Q-function (line~\ref{line:max_q_start}-\ref{line:max_q_end} in Algorithm~\ref{alg:value-iteration}).
-Unique to NNSynth, it only searches the local action space that contains $\mathcal{N\!N}(\overline{x}, k)$ at $\overline{x}$ (line~\ref{line:local_search} in Algorithm~\ref{alg:value-iteration}).
-Since the optimal policy is in general time-dependent, we explicitly include the time steps $k$ in the input feature to the neural network.
-In Algorithm~\ref{alg:value-iteration}, $\lambda$ denotes a distance threshold corresponding to a user-provided probability cut-off (when probability is smaller than the cut-off, the probability is treated as zero), which allows further speedup by limiting the transitions due to the noise~\cite{lavaei2020amytiss}.
+In Algorithm~\ref{alg:project}, NNSynth first computes entries of $\widehat{T}$ that are suggested by the neural network $\nn$ (line~\ref{line:compute_t_start}-\ref{line:compute_t_end} of Algorithm~\ref{alg:project}).
+In particular, line~\ref{line:u_near_nn} of Algorithm~\ref{alg:project} checks if control action $u$ is close to the action given by $\nn$, and computes the corresponding entries of $\widehat{T}$ only if $u$ has not been considered before at $q$, i.e., $u \not \in U_\text{buffer}(q)$.
+The optimal control action at each state is determined by maximizing the Q-function (line~\ref{line:max_q_start}-\ref{line:max_q_end} in Algorithm~\ref{alg:project}).
+Unique to NNSynth, it only searches the local action space that contains $\nn(q, t)$ at $q$ (line~\ref{line:local_search} in Algorithm~\ref{alg:project}).
+Since the optimal policy is in general time-dependent, we explicitly include the time steps $t$ in the input feature to the neural network.
+In line~\ref{line:cutoff1} and~\ref{line:cutoff2} of Algorithm~\ref{alg:project}, $\widehat{B}_\rho(f(\ct(q), u))$ denotes the subset of abstract states that are in a ball centered at $f(\ct(q), u)$ with radius $\rho$, where $\rho$ is a user-provided probability cut-off (when probability is smaller than the cut-off, the probability is treated as zero), which allows further speedup by limiting the transitions due to the model-error~\cite{lavaei2020amytiss}.